-Issue/ Opportunity Pla anning Direction Acti on Rationale Timeframe Public Open Space and Community Facilities 11 Provide the strategic rationale for the Town to pursue the requirement for a cash-in-lieu public open space contribution at the subdivision application stage to ensure a minimum standard and amount of public open space is provided within the Town.
+lssue/ Opportunity Planning Direction Acti on Rationale Timeframe Public Open Space and Community Facilities 11 Provide the strategic rationale for the Town to pursue the requirement for a cash-in-lieu public open space contribution at the subdivision application stage to ensure a minimum standard and amount of public open space is provided within the Town.
 11.1 Undertake a public open needs assessment to determine the standard, the distribution, and any deficiencies of, the Town's public open space.
 Section 4.2.5 of Part 2 Medium term (5-10 years) 12 Ensure residential development within the suburb of Bassendean is complemented by adequate, well-located areas of public open space that will enhance the amenity of the development and provide for the recreational needs of local residents.
 12.1 Reserving 27 Hyland Street as Public Open Space.
-Section 4.2.5 of Part 2 Medium term (5-10 years) 12.2 Reviewing the open space reservation that applies to 17 Harcourt Street and 18 Anstey Road.
-12.3 Investigate reserving select land parcels which are owned by the Town in fee simple, as public open space under the local planning scheme.
+Section 4.2.5 of Part 2 Medium term (5-10 years) 12.2 Reviewing the zonings and reservations that apply to 17 Harcourt Street, 18 Anstey Road and 29 Hyland Street.
+Section 4.2.5 of Part 2 Short term (1-5 years) 12.3 Investigate reserving select land parcels which are owned by the Town in fee simple, as public open space under the local planning scheme.
 Section 4.2.5 of Part 2 Medium term (5-10 years) 12.4 Investigate the potential of the Town purchasing of residential lots for reclassification to public open space under the local planning scheme.
-Section 4.2.5 of Part 2 Medium term (5-10 years) 13 Reduce the impact of flooding on people, property and infrastructure.
-13.1 Investigate the inclusion of a Special Control Area and associated provisions within the local planning scheme for development on land within flood prone areas.
-Section 4.2.6 of Part 2 Short term (1-5 years)
+Section 4.2.5 of Part 2 Medium term (5-10 years) 12.5 Considering the future zoning/reservation of 19 and 17 Anstey Road following further community consultation.
+Section 4.2.5 of Part 2 Short term (1-5 years)